-Bosnia: New 300MW TPP Banovici feasibility analysis and project investment structure, competition between Chinese bidders15.
-April 2015. / SEE Energy News
+Bosnia: New 300MW TPP Banovici feasibility analysis and project investment structure, competition between Chinese bidders, SEE Energy News

 Brown coal mine “Banovići” is a mine in the Tuzla Canton with a very rich mining tradition.
 Mass production of coal from this mine begins with surface exploitation in 1946.
 After the Second World War, the municipality of Banovići developed as well on the resources of this mine’s high quality brown coal.
 The maximum recorded production from this mine was during the eighties of the last century in the amount of around 2.5 million tons of coal per year.
 Today, the mine’s coal production ranges approximately 1.5 million tons per year.